ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 }
 ```

+Having covered the implementation details, let's examine the security mechanisms that protect our authentication flow.

 ## Security Considerations

 Our authentication implementation relies on several security mechanisms working together.
 Since we use ID token claims for authentication, these mechanisms focus on protecting the authentication process and verifying token authenticity.